UCSBCarpentry/ucsbcarpentry.github.io/community/workshops.md

 from Software, Data, and Library Carpentries, and are able to secure lead Instructors for any lesson in the Carpentries curicula.

+## Local Workshop Policies
+- Got 5 friends?
+We will talk to you about hosting a workshop tailored to your needs.
+- We reserve the option to cancel workshops when the number of learners at the beginning of a session drops below 6.
+- We may re-schedule or cancel a workshop with fewer than 12 registrations with 48 hours notice
+- No stickies, no robots

 ## Preparing for Workshops

 * Review the Pre-Workshop Survey results paying special interest to question 14: